Appalachian State hosts Appleby and Wake Forest

 Appalachian State Mountaineers (6-4) at Wake Forest Demon Deacons (7-3, 0-1 ACC)

+The Demon Deacons have gone 5-0 in home games.
+Wake Forest ranks ninth in the ACC with 13.2 assists per game led by Appleby averaging 5.5.

-The Mountaineers have gone 2-1 away from home.
-Appalachian State ranks sixth in the Sun Belt with 34.8 rebounds per game led by Justin Abson averaging 5.7.
+The Mountaineers are 2-1 in road games.
+Appalachian State is seventh in the Sun Belt with 34.8 rebounds per game led by Justin Abson averaging 5.7.

 TOP PERFORMERS: Appleby is scoring 19.1 points per game with 3.7 rebounds and 5.5 assists for the Demon Deacons.
 Cameron Hildreth is averaging 12.1 points and 6.7 rebounds while shooting 48.3% for Wake Forest.